 Ecuador Country Report

-Labour strikes are unlikely to pose major operational disruption in the next year.
-Trade unions are relatively weak and are prohibited from engaging in strikes in strategic sectors including hydrocarbons, electricity, and telecommunications.
-Risks of disruptive protests, strikes and demonstrations have also been falling as a result of overtures to labour movements and indigenous organisations by the administration of President Lenín Moreno, although protests against fuel rises in August 2018 indicate labour support is not unconditional.
-Corruption remains a significant risk at all levels of government and civil service, although a high-profile government crackdown on such illicit practices has brought greater political attention to the issue, helping to reduce bribery solicitation risks.
+Labour strikes are unlikely to pose major operational disruption in 2019.
+Trade unions are relatively weak and are prohibited from engaging in strikes in ‘strategic sectors’ including hydrocarbons, electricity, and telecommunications.
+Risks of disruptive protests, strikes, and demonstrations have also been falling as a result of overtures to labour movements and indigenous organisations by President Lenín Moreno, although protests against fuel rises in August 2018 indicate labour support is not unconditional.
+Corruption remains a significant risk at all levels of the government and civil service, although a high-profile government crackdown on such illicit practices has brought greater political attention to the issue, helping to reduce bribery solicitationrisks.